Manuel-Brrn/MKT_branch_specific/VESPA/Data_preparation/Data_preparation.md

 Clustered representative sequences.
 Cluster membership files for downstream analysis.

-As mutica contains a lot of transcript I used cd-hit to remove any higly similar sequences
+As mutica contains a lot of transcript I used cd-hit to remove any higly similar sequences.

  cd_hit.sbatch
 ```bash